joshmarinacci/node-pureimage/README.md

 ctx.fillRect(0,0,100,100);
 ```

-Fill a green circle wiwth a radius of 40 pixels in the middle of a 100px square black image.
+Fill a green circle with a radius of 40 pixels in the middle of a 100px square black image.

 ```js
 var img = PImage.make(100,100);